Hornbill-Docs/esp-user-guide/esp-user-guide/navigation.md

-# Finding Your Way Around
+# Finding your way around
 ## Navigating Hornbill
 Once users have logged into Hornbill, they gain access to a variety of apps and information based on their rights and roles.
 ![Hornbill Client](/_books/esp-user-guide/images/main-screen.png)

 ## Hornbill toolbar
 ![Hornbill Menu](/_books/esp-user-guide/images/hornbill-toolbar.png)

+The icons in the Hornbill toolbar link to the following:
-* Hornbill Apps and Links
+* Hornbill apps and links
-* Home View
+* Home view
 * Search

 ## Profile toolbar
 ![Profile Toolbar](/_books/esp-user-guide/images/profile-toolbar.png)

+The icons in the Profile toolbar link to the following:
 * Availability
 * Notifications
 * Mentions
-* Profile Menu
+* Profile menu

-### Keyboard Shortcuts
+### Keyboard shortcuts
-To assist with quick navigation around Hornbill, there are several keyboard shortcuts that can be used.
+To assist with quick navigation around Hornbill, there are several keyboard shortcuts that you can use.

 **To access the list of keyboard shortcuts:**
 - (On Windows) Use the keyboard shortcut `ALT+0`.